willdurand/Hateoas/README.md

 $xml  = $hateoas->serialize($paginatedCollection, 'xml');
 ```

-The `SimpleCollection` class allows you to dynamically configure the collection
+The `CollectionRepresentation` class allows you to dynamically configure the
-resources rel, and the xml root element name.
+collection resources rel, and the xml root element name.

 The `PaginatedCollection` is designed to add `self`, `first`, and when possible
 `last`, `next`, and `previous` links.